shine-jayakumar/insta-likecom-bot/README.md

 - Skip comments and just like a post
 - Build in random time delays
 - Specify time delays after each post
-- CrazyMode to like and post comments with minimum delay
 - Supports Chrome and Firefox

 ## Requirements